The original game for which the board was designed, Colorado is a cross between a race game and a war game.

 Object.
-To be the first to get all your boats across the Colorado River from the bank nearest you to the one furthest away on the other side.
-'All' does not necessarily mean all eight but only all those remaining if any are sunk (captured).
-You can therefore win by getting only one boat home if your other seven are gone.
-Sinking your opponent's boats does not reduce their chances of winning.
-On the contrary, it makes it easier to find free squares in their homing row.
+To be the first to get all your pawns across the board from your own baseline to your opponent's (your 'homing' rank).
+All' does not necessarily mean all eight but only all those remaining if any are captured.
+You can therefore win by getting only one pawn home if your other seven are gone.
+Alternatively, you can win by capturing all eight enemy pawns.

-A boat moves from red like a rook, from yellow like a bishop, from green like a knight, from blue like a king.
-From red and yellow it can move any distance up to but not beyond the next square of the same colour in line of travel.
-You sink an opponent's boat by landing on it (from a great height).
-(Return).
+Pawns move from red like a rook, from yellow like a bishop, from green like a knight, from blue like a king and not beyond the next square of the colour it started from.
+It may not jump or land on another pawn except to capture one of the opponent's.